 - Cheap to run

 - Automatic only available on one engine

 The Fiesta name has been around since the seventies, and more examples of this model have been sold in the UK than any other car.
 That's not surprising given its reputation for low cost of ownership, an affordable purchase price, stylish looks and a fun driving experience.
 The current car is the best yet.
-The most popular engine in the range is the clever 1.0-litre EcoBoost, which offers impressive performance despite its tiny size.
-A range of diesel engines is available, too, returning as much as 86mpg fuel economy.
+The most popular engine in the range is the clever 1.0-litre EcoBoost petrol, which offers impressive performance despite its tiny size.
+A range of diesel engines are available, too, returning as much as 86mpg.

 - Great to drive

 - No automatic option